 These boisterous and punny fools bring wit to the city!
 Demand to hear their arsenal of jokes or challenge them in friendly banter and YOU could be crowned King Fool for the day.

 Even in the most festive villages, the Plague could always rear its ugly head and spoil our play.
 Join these dancers in the street as they trick death away from our Shire and remind us to live each day to the fullest.

 Director: Bob Fox

-Florence: The Birthplace of the Italian Renaissance and home to the d’Medici family, infamous leaders of Tuscany; patrons of the finest artists, architects and scholars; and world-renown arbiters of style and grandeur.
-Ambassadors from the d’Medici family have arrived at Port Deptford with a colorful contingent of Italian lords and ladies, soldiers, swordsmen and artists.
-Learn the methods and techniques of the rapier and arming sword, enjoy a reading of beauteous Italian literature, watch a Florentine court portrait artist ply his craft, or discover what the Renaissance Florentines knew about herbs, plants and medicine.
+Florence: The Birthplace of the Italian Renaissance and home to the d’Medici family, infamous leaders of Tuscany; patrons of the finest artists, architects, and scholars; and world-renowned arbiters of style and grandeur.
+Ambassadors from the d’Medici family have arrived at Port Deptford with a colorful contingent of Italian lords and ladies, soldiers, swordsmen, and artists.
+Learn the methods and techniques of the rapier and arming sword, enjoy a reading of beauteous Italian literature, watch a Florentine court portrait artist ply his craft, or discover what the Renaissance Florentines knew about herbs, plants, and medicine.
 As the saying goes, “Everyone wants to be a Medici.”
 Come see for yourself.

 Guildmaster: Steve Gillan

 Guild of St. Cuthbert – Parades and Pageants